Encrypting Kubernetes Secrets at Rest

 Introduction

-Everybody constantly criticises storing passwords in plain text; however, if you are running vanilla K8s clusters, your confidential data, such as Secrets, are unfortunately not encrypted and stored as base64 encoded, which can be easily decoded.
+Everybody constantly criticises storing passwords in plain text; however, if you are running vanilla K8s clusters, your confidential data, such as Secrets, are unfortunately not encrypted and stored as base64 encoded in etcd, which can be easily decoded.

 In this tutorial, I will show you how to encrypt your K8s sensitive data at rest using the secretbox options.
 It is recommended to use kms v2 for production.